Home > Articles > Understanding the Law of Variable Proportion: Concepts and Applications

 Assume you have 10 acres of land and 1 unit of labor to produce.
 As a result, the land-labor ratio is 10:1.
 If you maintain the land unchanged but raise the labor units to two, the land-labor ratio becomes 5:1.
 As can be seen, the law examines the consequences of a change in the factor ratio on the quantity of out and is hence known as the Law of Variable Proportions.

-Law of Variable Proportion: Assumptions
+Assumptions to the Law of Variable Proportion

 The law of variable proportion remains true under specific conditions, which are described below-